-Simple Heterodyne detector and Frequency Division detector designs (3 different designs)
+Simple Heterodyne detector and Frequency Division detector designs (3 different working designs and two concept versions that I did not actually build yet)

 A while back I built heterodyne detectors with the kids at school.
 This was a lot of fun, but like with al starters projects we were missing a proper frequency readout.